 The Variable Axle Cart

-The Perfect Solution For Dogs With Degenerative Myelopathy
+The Perfect Solution For Pets With Degenerative or Other Types of Myelopathy

 Owners of dogs with degenerative myelopathy are faced with coping with a disease that is progressive – starting with a gradual loss of feeling in the rear legs, it moves forward, eventually affecting the dog’s core strength and front legs.
 A simple rear wheel cart is sufficient to keep these dogs active and mobile for as long as a year sometimes.
 By then, the rear legs have usually lost muscle mass, and need to be suspended in stirrups to keep them from simply dragging behind them.